erickbytes/lofipython/content/blog/pymarketer-http-spreadsheet-operations-python-package.rst

 :slug: pymarketer-http-spreadsheet-operations-python-package
 :status: published

 Typically, this blog reviews the other Python libraries in its vast ecosystem.
 This time, it's my own package I made for fun, pymarketer.
 This was created in a single day and can be installed from the `Github repo <https://github.com/erickbytes/pymarketer>`__.
-Have a go at `my most read post <https://pythonmarketer.com/2018/01/20/how-to-python-pip-install-new-libraries/>`__ if you need help with pip.
+Have a go at `my most read post <https://lofipython.com/how-to-python-pip-install-new-libraries/>`__ if you need help with pip.

-**Install with pip from source **\ `Github repo <https://github.com/erickbytes/pymarketer>`__\ **:**
+Install with pip from the source `Github repo <https://github.com/erickbytes/pymarketer>`__:

 .. code:: python